The 15 best iPad apps for designers

 01. Affinity Designer

 When we tested Affinity Designer, we found it to be one of the most ambitious creative apps for the iPad.
 Taking all of the power and precision that the desktop version is known for and migrating it to the iPad, this iteration of Affinity Designer has been specially upgraded to fit the device.
 We found that Affinity Designer is perfect for any part of the workflow, we loved the UI, the smooth pen tool and the typography options (to name but three features – see our Affinity Designer for iPad review for more).
-Affinity Photo is also worth checking out, and an iPad version of Affinity Publisher is expected to be released.
+Affinity Photo and Affinity Publisher are also worth checking out.

 Want to take decent photos with your iPad?
 Obscura 2 should be your go-to app.
 It's intuitively designed to make it easy to shoot photos in a hurry, and the haptic feedback means it feels quite natural given you're only pressing on a screen.
 With multi-format capture and all the features of a 'real' camera, you can also add a wide range of filters to add pzazz to your images.
 You can also edit and share within the app.